 Dr. Robert Genco, editor Journal of Periodontology

-(Recent studies have shown that people with periodontal disease are 2.7 times more likely to suffer heart disease, and three times the risk of having a stroke.
+(Recent studies have shown that people with periodontal disease are 2.7 times more likely to suffer heart disease and three times the risk of having a stroke.
 It makes Diabetes worse and decreases the birth weight of newborn babies.
-It also increase the risk of getting certain cancers.)
+It also increases the risk of getting certain cancers.)

 How does an “ongoing infection” work?